Canine Hip Dysplasia and The Story of Cody

 We began obedience training with all three and quickly got into obedience as a sport, training

-do and I felt cheated for not falling into this world a long time ago. :-) We saw a bright future
+and I felt cheated for not falling into this world a long time ago. :-) We saw a bright future for the

-for the boys who showed great potential for competition.
-Gypsy ended up hating obedience
+boys who showed great potential for competition.
+Gypsy ended up hating obedience and was

-and was not what we were looking for for breeding, so she was spayed.
-We loved the boys
+not what we were looking for for breeding, so she was spayed.
+We loved the boys though, and

 Shortly after the boys turned two we took them to Iowa State for their hip x-rays.
 We went in

-not having any problems, they would both pass.
-That day will remain etched in my mind
+having any problems, they would both pass.
+That day will remain etched in my mind forever.
+It

-forever.
-It was the end of an illusion and the beginning of truth.
-The Doctor called us back into
+was the end of an illusion and the beginning of truth.
+The Doctor called us back into the exam

 Both dogs were diagnosed with Moderate Hip Dysplasia.